jnozzi/cocoadev.com/markdown/AppleToolsMostWanted.md

 http://www.cocoabuilder.com/archive/message/cocoa/2009/2/26/231103
 If you're interested there's some good discussion in the thread- this particular post is about a third down, but there's good posts above and below

 *Java Swing source code generator.
-Take a nib file and generate Java source code - for those that want to make cross platform app (native cocoa on General/MacOS X, java on other platforms). (yea: 5 nay: 4)
+Take a nib file and generate Java source code - for those that want to make cross platform app (native cocoa on MacOS X, java on other platforms). (yea: 5 nay: 4)

-*Why would this be part of General/InterfaceBuilder?
+*Why would this be part of InterfaceBuilder?
 Maybe an external, 3rd party tool, but I don't think Apple should bother with this.*

 This exists: http://www.nib4j.com/

-* Add the support of General/NSSegmentedControl. * Actually, support was added in Xcode 2.0's version of IB.
+* Add the support of NSSegmentedControl. * Actually, support was added in Xcode 2.0's version of IB.
 Get it at the ADC. [http://developer.apple.com/] *

-* Drag & Drop General/NSToolbar support.(yea:4 nay:0) **When I first started doing toolbars, way back when, I though: "gosh darn it, why doesn't IB do this?" but as the years went by, I think I realized that toolbar validation and dealing with different tool bar items at different app times, would essentially make you reprogram all the methods IB would do for you, with maybe the exception of the default set...**  Unless you use a highly static toolbar, the best IB could do for you is autogen the few lines of code it takes to get a toolbar up and running.
+* Drag & Drop NSToolbar support.(yea:4 nay:0) **When I first started doing toolbars, way back when, I though: "gosh darn it, why doesn't IB do this?" but as the years went by, I think I realized that toolbar validation and dealing with different tool bar items at different app times, would essentially make you reprogram all the methods IB would do for you, with maybe the exception of the default set...**  Unless you use a highly static toolbar, the best IB could do for you is autogen the few lines of code it takes to get a toolbar up and running.
 There are bigger fish to fry in my opinion.

-Well, for those of you who still want this, download General/GenericToolbar, a free and mostly bug-free IB palette written by me to address this problem.
-Also, any news from Tiger users on this issue? --General/JediKnil.
+Well, for those of you who still want this, download GenericToolbar, a free and mostly bug-free IB palette written by me to address this problem.
+Also, any news from Tiger users on this issue? --JediKnil.

 It's in Leopard. --Amorya